DPSIM Static Module Manual

 Project name

-The project name is used in the workspace status and in reports.
-Keep it short, descriptive and tied to the simulation case being reviewed.
-For scenario work, include a case identifier such as base case, screen change, feed change or mill setting change.
+The project name appears in the workspace status and reports.
+Use a short, descriptive name with a case identifier such as base case, screen change, feed change or mill setting change.

 3. Main Interface